DanielAldoP/server/README.md

 A comprehensive Node.js backend for a daily catering platform that connects customers with local restaurants for multi-day meal ordering.

+**🤖 This README was created and maintained by Claude, your AI development assistant**

 ## 🚀 Features

 ### Customer Features